OfficialBuildAI/OfficialBuildAI/README.md

-# BuildAI: Decentralized AI on Solana
+# NexusAI: Decentralized AI on Solana

-BuildAI is a cutting-edge decentralized platform that bridges artificial intelligence (AI) and blockchain.
-By leveraging Solana’s high-speed, low-cost infrastructure, BuildAI empowers developers to integrate scalable, reliable, and privacy-preserving AI capabilities into blockchain applications.
+NexusAI is a cutting-edge decentralized platform that bridges artificial intelligence (AI) and blockchain.
+By leveraging Solana’s high-speed, low-cost infrastructure, NexusAI empowers developers to integrate scalable, reliable, and privacy-preserving AI capabilities into blockchain applications.

 ---

 ## 🌟 Key Features

 ### Decentralized AI Processing
-- BuildAI distributes AI tasks across a decentralized network of nodes to ensure reliability, transparency, and fault tolerance.
+- NexusAI distributes AI tasks across a decentralized network of nodes to ensure reliability, transparency, and fault tolerance.

 ### Scalable & Lightweight Architecture
-- Optimized for low-latency and high-throughput environments, BuildAI minimizes computational overhead for developers.
+- Optimized for low-latency and high-throughput environments, NexusAI minimizes computational overhead for developers.

 ### Privacy-Preserving AI
 - Advanced techniques such as homomorphic encryption and zero-knowledge proofs ensure data security during computations.